gergoerdi/clash-spaceinvaders/README.md

 # Building

-Included are rudimentary Shake rules to build for the Xilinx Spartan-6 based Papilio Pro with the Arcade mega-wing.
+Included are rudimentary Shake rules to build for the Xilinx Spartan-6 based Papilio Pro or the Spartan-3 based Papilio One, both with the Arcade mega-wing.
 There are also some files for building for the Altera Cyclone-V-based DE10-Nano, but there is no input support for DE10-Nano yet.

 Make a file called `build.mk` with content similar to the following:

 ```
-BOARD = papilio-pro
-BOARDCONFIG = arcade
+TARGET = papilio-pro-arcade
 CLASH = stack exec --
 XILINX = ~/prog/docker/xilinx-ubuntu-12.04/run
 ```